-- 16. The draft DCO submitted with the Application (Document 3.1) would grant development consent for an offshore generating station of up to 1,800MW, including up to 200 wind turbine generators and associated infrastructure.
-The draft DCO also includes draft DMLs under section 66(1) of the Marine and Coastal Access Act 2009. - 17.
-Within the draft DCO, flexibility has been provided for the reasons explained in the Explanatory Memorandum (Document 3.2) and as endorsed by NPS EN-1 (4.2.7 -4.2.10) and EN-3 (2.6.42-2.6.45), providing the resulting variables are fully assessed in terms of worst case effects.
-ES Chapter 6 EIA Methodology describes the methodology used throughout the ES assessment chapters and presents the project envelope approach.
-Where necessary, a range of parameters for each aspect of the project has been defined and subsequently, the worst case scenario associated with each parameter and dependent on the receptor has been used in each impact assessment.
-This provides confidence that the EIA process is robustly considering the likely impact of the project, whilst also allowing the project to be optimised and refined at the time of construction, noting that this may be several years after the DCO application is made.
-The project design envelope therefore provides the maximum extent of the consent sought.
-PINS Advice Note 9 (Rochdale Envelope) has also been fully considered in adopting the parameters for the proposed development in the draft DCO. - 18.
-Other consents may be required for the Project at a later date, as detailed in Consents and Licences Required Under Other Legislation (Document 5.4).
+- 19. The draft DCO, a revised version of which was submitted at Deadline 1 (Document 3.1, REP1-008), would grant development consent for an offshore generating station of up to 1,800MW, including up to 180 wind turbine generators and associated infrastructure.
+The draft DCO also includes draft DMLs under section 66(1) of the Marine and Coastal Access Act 2009. - 20.
+Within the draft DCO, flexibility has been provided for the reasons explained in the Explanatory Memorandum (Document 3.2, AS-022), and as endorsed by NPS's EN-1 (4.2.7 4.2.10) and EN-3 (2.6.42-2.6.45), providing the resulting variables are fully assessed in terms of worst case effects.
+ES Chapter 6 EIA Methodology (APP-219) describes the methodology used throughout the ES assessment chapters and presents the project envelope approach.
+Where necessary, a range of parameters for each aspect of the project has been defined and subsequently, the worst case scenario associated with each parameter, dependent on the receptor, has been used in each impact assessment.
+This provides confidence that the EIA process is robust, considering the likely impact of the project, whilst also allowing the project to be optimised and refined at the time of construction, noting that this may be several years after the DCO application is made.
+The project design envelope therefore

+- provides the maximum extent of the consent sought.
+PINS Advice Note 9 (Rochdale Envelope) has also been fully considered in adopting the parameters for the proposed development in the draft DCO. - 21.
+Other consents may be required for the Project at a later date, as detailed in Consents and Licences Required Under Other Legislation (Document 5.4, APP-213).